-ADMISSIONS / ENROLLMENT
+ADMISSION / ENROLLMENT

 St. Philip's does its best to admit students who we believe will greatly benefit from our effective and unique approach to education.
-We do not admit solely the brightest students, but a diverse group of malleable children, who will excel in an environment that is conducive to encouraging, nurturing, challenging, and inspiring students to love themselves, love their community, and love learning.
+We do not admit solely the highest intellectual, but a diverse group of malleable children, who will excel in an environment that is conducive to encouraging, nurturing, challenging, and inspiring students to have a love of God, love of self, love of community, and love learning.
 We consider these qualities to be the true foundation for great leaders and positive contributors to society.
 We have found that the key to a successful St. Philip's education is the combination of a strong educational program, hardworking students and supportive parents.